bright/slf4android/README.md

 }
 ```
 ### Logging to a file
-To print messages to a seperate file just add:
+To print messages to a separate file just add:
 ```java
 LoggerConfiguration.configuration().addHandlerToLogger("", LoggerConfiguration.fileLogHandler(this));
 ```